TREASURIES-No let-up in U.S. bond selloff as Fed ponders asset sales

 US 2-year yield, absolute weekly change in bpshttps://tmsnrt.rs/3EZqB7O

-(Reporting by Tom Westbrook in Sydney and Dhara Ranasinghe in London; editing by John Stonestreet)
+(Reporting by Tom Westbrook in Sydney and Dhara Ranasinghe in London and Yoruk Bahceli in Amsterdam; editing by John Stonestreet and Saikat Chatterjee)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))